The Ultimate Guide To Advanced Espresso: Tips For Mastering Latte Art

 Creating a base for latte art involves pouring a base layer of steamed milk into the espresso.
 This base layer acts as a canvas for creating various designs and shapes.
 The position and angle of the pitcher, as well as the speed and flow rate of the pour, will determine the shape and size of the base.

-See also Key Strategies For Advanced Barista Training
+See also Advanced Barista Milk Steaming Techniques

 Once the base is poured, you can start experimenting with different shapes while pouring.
 Swirling the pitcher or moving it in a specific pattern will create different effects.
 With practice, you can create heart shapes, rosettas, or even more intricate designs.
 The key is to pour with confidence and control, allowing the milk to flow smoothly and evenly.